-These days, even smallest MIDI controllers come packed to the gills with all kinds of bells and whistles, and these two latest efforts from M-Audio are no exceptions.
+These days, even smallest MIDI keyboards packed to the gills with all kinds of bells and whistles, and these two latest efforts from M-Audio are no exceptions.

 They´re both two-octave affairs, and while at first glance they appear to be pretty similar, they differ in terms of size, features and, of course, price.
 With the souped-up Axiom 25 costing half as much again as the more modest Oxygen 8 v2 (and taking up a fair bit more space), deciding between the two may prove challenging.
 Let´s start by looking at the updated Oxygen 8 and discussing how this new version compares with the original.